MIT-AJL-Team-12/MIT_AJL_Team_12/README.md

   #
   <h1>
-    ✊🏿 Consequences of Misclassification ✊🏿
+    👎🏼 Consequences of Misclassification 👎🏼
   </h1>
 </div>

 <img align="left" src="https://miro.medium.com/v2/resize:fit:1400/0*_4G2kAbxNdu8gB0A" height=250>

-The purpose of Break Through Tech AI is to incorporate diverse perspectives that are often overlooked into the AI industry.
+The purpose of Break Through Tech AI is to incorporate diverse perspectives that are often overlooked in the AI industry.
 It is quite fitting, as a result, that this project is related to mitigating the issue of misclassified skin conditions.
-Skin diseases on darker skin tend to be overlooked due to factors like less representation in datasets that models are trained on, the conditions being camouflaged by the darker skin, or people's assumptions of people with darker skin having less conditions due to their resistance to UV exposure.
+Skin diseases on darker skin tend to be overlooked due to factors like less representation in datasets that models are trained on, the conditions being camouflaged by the darker skin, or people's assumptions of people with darker skin having fewer conditions due to their resistance to UV exposure.
 However, these skin conditions are still real and very much present, and training models that are unable to quantify that fairly could cause people with darker skin to suffer in silence with conditions they either do not understand or did not know were even present.
+Despite AI’s transformative potential in healthcare, dermatology models have historically failed people with darker skin due to biased datasets and a lack of representation.
+Our work directly addresses this gap and aligns with AJL’s mission to prevent AI harms and build equitable AI systems that serve historically excluded communities.

 <br><br><br>
 [🔼 Back to top](#top)
 <br>

 <!-- THE DATASET -->